 By Marc Leepson

-Arts Editor, The VVA Veteran
+Arts Editor and Senior Writer, The VVA Veteran

 Ten years in the making.
 A reported budget of $30 million.
 A crew of dozens.
 That’s what I knew about “The Vietnam War,” the ten-part, eighteen-hour documentary directed by Ken Burns and Lynn Novick that begins airing tomorrow night, September 17, on PBS stations across the country.